 Fat: 4.5 grams

-This protein powder is also free from gluten, diary, and contains no stevia.
+This protein powder is also free from gluten, dairy, and contains no stevia.

 #3 Inexpensive Vegan Protein Powder, Sweetened with Monk Fruit